skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **nthreads** *(integer)* - Default: *1*

-  This argument specifies number of threads for QM calculation.
+  This argument specifies the number of threads for QM calculation.

 \

 - **version** *(string)* - Default: *'6.4'*

-  This argument determines version of Turbomole program.
-PyUNIxMD is currently based on 7.0 version of Turbomole program.
+  This argument determines the version of Turbomole.
+PyUNIxMD is currently based on version 7.0 of Turbomole.

 \